-The Early Help Assessment and Child and Family Plan has replaced what was the 'Single Assessment' and are much more streamlined, family friendly and signs of safety/wellbeing focussed.
-These can be accessed through the Children's Services Portal.
+It is much more streamlined, family friendly and signs of safety/wellbeing focussed.
+The documents can be accessed through the Children's Services Portal

 Our school is aware that 'no single practitioner can have a full picture of a child's needs and circumstances'.
 Also, that 'if children and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action'.
-KCSIE 2023 (para 3).
+KCSIE 2024 (para 3).